-2. Secure the 6 steel brackets (B) with 6 screws provided (C) on top of the fireplace (3 for each ducting).
-Insert the ducting (A) (not provided) into each opening and secure it in place using the steel brackets (B) installed previously with 6 other self-tapping screws provided (D).
+2. Secure the 2 anchor plates (C) with 8 screws provided (B) on top of the fireplace (4 for each anchor plate).
+Insert the telescoping section (A) into each anchor plate and secure it with 6 other self-tapping screws provided (B).

-3. Secure the ducting (A) to the heat distribution box (E) with self-tapping screws (3 per ducting).
-Insert the adjustable frame (F) in the heat distribution box, press it against the non-combustible finishing material and secure with 4 screws into the heat distribution box.
-Set the decorative plate (G) to the adjustable frame (F).
+Secure the telescoping sections (A) to the heat distribution box (C) with self-tapping screws (B) (3 per telescoping section).
+Determine the needed height and secure the two parts of the telescoping sections together with 3 self-tapping screws provided.
+Insert the adjustable frame (D) in the heat distribution box (C), press it against the non-combustible finishing material and secure with 4 screws into the heat distribution box.
+Set the decorative plate (E) to the adjustable frame (D).

-Forced Air Distribution Kit (not tested to EPA Standards) (VA4460)
+Forced Air Distribution Kit (AC01340)

-It is possible to connect a forced air distribution kit on the back or on either sides of the FP14 Cartier.
+It is possible to connect a forced air distribution kit on the back or on either sides of the FP10 Lafayette.
 This kit allows distributing heat to another room up to 50 feet (15 m) of the fireplace.
 The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.